robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ### Tools used in analysis

-- Microsoft SQL Server Management Studio 20, using T-SQL for cleaning tasks, exploratory data analysis and manipulation
+- Microsoft SQL Server Management Studio 20, using T-SQL for cleaning tasks, data manipulation and exploratory data analysis
 - Tableau for related charts and a dashboard

 ---

 ### Data Cleaning

-- Create a copy of the dataset that will be cleaned and manipulated, so that the raw data is still in tact
+- Create a copy of the dataset that will be cleaned and manipulated, so that the raw data is still intact

 - Data formats were corrected on import to MS Sql Server Management Studio